 American Ingenuity at Work on the Traffic Light

 Semaphores like those used in the first traffic light were also used in the U.S. from the start of the 20th century to the 1920s.

 However, on August 5, 1914 the first electric traffic signal was installed on the corner of Euclid Avenue and East 105th Street, Cleveland, Ohio, USA.

 In a world crowded with bicyclists, pedestrians, horses, and those newfangled street cars, the need for some way to say who goes where when became painfully apparent.
 Dubbed the Municipal Traffic Control System, designer James Hoge patented his invention in 1918.

 Mounted at each corner post, the traffic light was wired to a manual switch in a controlled system such that having conflicting systems wasn’t possible.

-Some suggest that the credit of the first functional traffic light should go to Lester Wire, police officer and, apparently, traffic control tinkerer.
+Some suggest that the credit for the first functional traffic light should go to Lester Wire, a police officer and, apparently, a traffic control tinkerer.
 He mounted a custom-made wooden box with trademark red and green lights onto a pole, attaching the cable wires to a nearby trolley and light.

 Later, by 1920, William Potts invented the first four-way, three-color traffic light, which was installed in Detroit, Michigan.

 Just two years later, traffic control began to be automated, eliminating the need for police officers to be involved in the traffic squad, saving the city of New York over $12 million.

 By the 1950s, the rise of computer technology in America allowed for automatic control of traffic lights, even allowing the lights to detect vehicles more accurately.